dekuNukem/duckyPad/getting_started.md

 ## Writing Your Own Scripts

-Chances are you want to write your own scripts.
-So here's how!
+The samples might be fun, but duckyPad's true purpose is to do what YOU want it to do!
+So here's how.

 ### Notes on SD Card

-* It is recommended to unplug duckyPad when you insert/remove the SD card.

-* You *can* do it while duckyPad is on, but it might corrupt SD card content, so make backups.

 * To remove the SD card, push inwards to unlock.

 * To install the SD card, insert logo side up, push until it clicks in place.

 ![Alt text](resources/pics/sd.jpg)

+* You *can* insert/remove the SD card while duckyPad is on.

+* But doing so might corrupt SD card content, so make backups.

 * If you decide to use your own SD card, it should be formatted in [FAT32 or FAT](resources/pics/format.PNG).